sebnor/okrs/README.md

 # OKRs

-Objectives and Key Results tooling built with .NET Core 3.1 and C#
+Objectives and Key Results tooling built with .NET 9 and C#

 Work in progress...